safaabuzaid/xai-brain-tumor-classification/README.md

-# Explainable Brain Tumor MRI Classification
+# Evaluating the Clinical Reliability of Deep Learning Models for Brain Tumor Classification Using MRI: An Explainable AI Approach

 This repository contains the implementation of an **explainable deep learning model** for brain tumor MRI classification.
 The goal is not only to achieve accurate predictions but also to provide **interpretable visual explanations** that highlight the MRI regions most responsible for each decision.